 Notice Excel uses the monthly interest rate, so you need to divide the APR by 12.
 For example, a 3% APR would be 0.03/12 or 0.0025.
 Using our example the cell would include “=r, 120, 244000” with “r” being the APR we are trying to find.
 I started with 4%.
 A little too high.
 I tried with 3.5%.
 Close but too low.
 After a couple of tries, I found that an APR of 3.54% gives you a monthly payment of $1.500.56.
 Close enough.

 Knowing how to calculate the APR of a loan is important, but it’s only the first step.
 There are other things to consider, such as loan origination fees, prepayment penalty fees, and late fees.
 It’s also important to see what other borrowers have to say about the customer service of a lender.
 SuperMoney’s loan comparison tools offer an easy and transparent way of comparing major lenders without having to waste time and money with multiple loan applications.

-If you’re looking for a personal loan, an auto loan, a mortgage, a HELOC, or personal line of credit, or any other type of credit, check the rates and terms you qualify for from multiple lenders before you commit.
+If you’re looking for a personal loan, an auto loan, a mortgage, a HELOC, credit card, balance transfer, personal line of credit, or any other type of credit or offer, check the rates and terms you qualify for multiple lenders before you commit.

 Andrew is the Content Director for SuperMoney, a Certified Financial Planner®, and a Certified Personal Finance Counselor.
 He loves to geek out on financial data and translate it into actionable insights everyone can understand.
 His work is often cited by major publications and institutions, such as Forbes, U.S. News, Fox Business, SFGate, Realtor, Deloitte, and Business Insider.